Bevilh2o/log-analyzer/README.md

 ### Concurrent Version

-Uses a worker pool with goroutines and channels to process log lines in parallel.\
+Uses a worker pool with goroutines and channels to process log lines concurrently, allowing parallel execution when multiple CPU cores are available.

 A mutex ensures thread-safe aggregation of results.

 To simulate a CPU-bound workload, each log line is hashed multiple times